 A surge of blood in dogs' vomit or diarrhea is sometimes caused by hemorrhagic gastroenteritis (HGE), a severe and slightly misunderstood condition in the veterinary community.
-But, Fetch by The Dodo's on-staff veterinarian, Dr. Emily Singler, VMD, shares everything she knows about HGE, including the symptoms and treatment options.
+But, Fetch's on-staff veterinarian, Dr. Emily Singler, VMD, shares everything she knows about HGE, including the symptoms and treatment options.

 What is HGE in dogs?